 Could visits to Mayan archeological sites be improved?

-I do not know if the competent authorities can or can not improve the places to make them more attractive, if there is money, if they generate enough; I do not have that information.
+I do not know if the competent authorities can improve the places to make them more attractive, if there is money, if they generate enough; I don't have that information.
 In my case I end up thinking that there is little effort or imagination on the part of INAH, and other qualified entities.
-I miss a greater affection that is able to bring more light to the traveler who travels these fantastic Mayan vestiges.
+I long for a greater affection that is able to bring more light to the traveler who travels these fantastic Mayan vestiges.

-I imagine arriving for example at the Temple of the Masks of Kohunlich and being able to appreciate a detailed model of the temple as it was in the time of the ancient Maya.
+I imagine arriving for example at the Temple of the Kohunlich Masks and being able to appreciate a detailed model of the temple as it was in the time of the ancient Maya.
 So we would see the wonderful colors, stuccos and beauty of ancient Mayan cities.

 Original pieces in the Mayan vestiges

-In most Mayan vestiges remain pieces original as reliefs, sculptures, glyphs, ornaments, paintings or wakes between the walls of the stones.
-There is always a story to explain or some Remarkable Find From which to learn something else, wonderful details that easily escape.
+In most of Mayan vestiges remain pieces original such as reliefs, sculptures, glyphs, ornaments, paintings or stelae between the walls of the stones.
+There is always a story to tell or some remarkable find From which to learn something else, wonderful details that easily escape.

-I would love you to explain what the stelae tell us, that would translate the glyphs in the enclosures to know what they narrate in them or that there were colored drawings of the steles to appreciate them in their originality.
+I would love for them to explain what the stelae tell us, that would translate the glyphs in the enclosures to know what they narrate in them or that there were colored drawings of the stelae to appreciate them in their originality.

-Due to this lack of information there is on-site I feel that we can not appreciate more accurately the exquisiteness of Mayan art and understand the way of life of ancient Maya.
+Due to this lack of information there , I feel that the power to appreciate more accurately the exquisiteness of Mayan art and understand the way of life of the ancient Mayan escapes us.

-It would be great to give the best effort to have in the archaeological zones useful and attractive information to help us imagine how were the ancient Mayan cities, that the visitor can see through the peephole of time what he can not see due to lack of knowledge.
+It would be great to give the best effort to have in the archaeological sites useful and attractive information to help us imagine how were the ancient Mayan cities, that the visitor can see through the peephole of time what he cannot see due to lack of knowledge.
 Catch it, do it live the Mayan civilization more closely.

-When you estimate and value something so much, what you want is for visitors to these Mayan lands, whether local or foreign, to fully enjoy the road.
+When one esteems and values something so much, what they want is that visitors to these Mayan lands, whether local or foreign, can fully enjoy the journey.

-To learn about the Mayan civilization is to do it about our human ancestors, it is to know about our footprints on the Planet.
+To learn about the Mayan civilization is to learn about our human ancestors, it is to know about our footprints on the Planet.
 Have we changed a lot?
-I better not philosophize.
+I better not start philosophizing.